avvvet/avvvet/README.md

 The product comes first , not the code !

-You have critical project , you want to market it fast , you want to make value , I am the right person.
+You have critical project , you want to market it fast , you want to make value , I am happy to help.

 - SAAS product
 - microservice architecture